313: Earth vs. the Spider

 “Spider” John Koerner is a singer, guitarist, and songwriter from Minneapolis.
 Bob Dylan cites him as an early influence.

 [Sung.]
-Hike, hike, hike up your pants up.
-Hey, you can almost see her knees.
+Hike, hike, hike up your pants now, hike, hike, hike up—hey, you almost see her knees!

 A reference to a host segment in Show 307, Daddy-O.